 Table 3.
-Summary of size (fork length, FL) sampling program results for the Canadian albacore troll fishery, 2009-2019.
+Summary of size (fork length, FL) sampling program results for the Canadian albacore trollfishery, 2009-2023.
 All the fish measured were captured outside of the WCPFC Convention Area.

 Figure 1.
-Historical annual catch of albacore by the Canadian troll fleet in the WCPFC Convention Area in the north Pacific Ocean west of 150°W and the south Pacific Ocean for 1995 to 2020.
-The provisional catch estimate for 2020 is 0. (see Table 1).
+Historical annual catch of albacore by the Canadian troll fleet in the WCPFC Convention Area in the north Pacific Ocean west of 150°W and the south Pacific Ocean for 1995 to 2023.

 Figure 2.
-Historical annual vessel numbers for the Canadian troll fleet targeting albacore in the WCPFC Convention Area in the north Pacific Ocean west of 150°W and the south Pacific Ocean for 1995 to 2020.
-Canadian vessels have not reported fishing in the south Pacific Ocean since 2006.
+Historical annual vessel numbers for the Canadian troll fleet targeting albacore in the WCPFC Convention Area in the north Pacific Ocean west of 150°W and the south Pacific Ocean for 1995 to 2023.

 Figure 3.
-Historical annual fishing effort for the Canadian troll fleet targeting albacore in the WCPFC Convention Area in the north Pacific Ocean west of 150°W and the south Pacific Ocean for 1995 to 2020.
-Canadian vessels have not reported fishing in the south Pacific Ocean since 2006.
+Historical annual fishing effort for the Canadian troll fleet targeting albacore in the WCPFC Convention Area in the north Pacific Ocean west of 150°W and the south Pacific Ocean for 1995 to 2023.